initstring/passphrase-wordlist/README.md

 Passphrase wordlist and raw data sources are available to **[DOWNLOAD HERE](https://spideroak.com/browse/share/initstring/public/passphrase-wordlist/)**

+Alternatively, try downloading just the passphrases text file via [this torrent](https://github.com/initstring/passphrase-wordlist/blob/master/passphrases.txt.torrent).
+This is experimental and will become the standard delivery method if it goes well.
+Please seed!

 Use both rules for best results.

 Here is an example for NTLMv2 hashes: If you use the `-O` option, watch out for what the maximum password length is set to - it may be too short.